gvwilson/thirdbit/src/fiction/cherne/index.md

 example, Aixeme's prime minister suggested to the Queen of Leyselle that she build a public toilet on the same plan as the Seyfertois palace.

-Inland, the farmers of Colway and Ensworth grow onions, barley, and apples;
+Inland, the farmers of Colway and Loghan grow onions, barley, and apples;
 their cider and wool are traded from one side of Cherne to the other.
-Ensworth's famous University is the greatest gathering of learned minds in Cherne.
+Loghan's famous University is the greatest gathering of learned minds in Cherne.
 From grammar to government and history to husbandry, anything and everything is debated in its halls and catalogued in its sprawling library.
 The only subject that *isn't* on the curriculum is magic, though more than a few magicians have studied there.

-Despite the University (or perhaps because of it), Ensworth is a very traditional kingdom.
+Despite the University (or perhaps because of it), Loghan is a very traditional kingdom.
 Each spring, for example, its senior noblemen gather in a carefully-tended field next to the royal palace, strip to the waist, and pull an ancient plow steered by the king.
 Some say the practice is the price of an